abubakarlaghari/abubakarlaghari/README.md

 - 👋 Hi, I’m @abubakarlaghari
 - 👀 I’m interested in wordpress development
-- 🌱 I’m currently learning pythone
+- 🌱 I’m currently working with pythone
-- 💞️ I’m looking to collaborate on wordpress development and graphic designing
+- 💞️ I’m looking to collaborate on python & web development
-- 📫 How to reach me abubakarlaghari6@gmail.com
+- 📫 How to reach me info@abubakarlaghari.com

 <!---
 abubakarlaghari/abubakarlaghari is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.